UKHomeOffice/evisa-error-correction/apps/eec/views/content/en/what-happens-next.md

 We will review the information you have provided to correct your eVisa.

 We will contact you to confirm when we have corrected the details, or to let you know if we need more information.
-This can take up to 10 working days.